JasmineLangford/JasmineLangford/README.md

 🚀 Creating user-friendly & visually stunning experiences is my jam!

 ☕ Coffee, 🦖 playing dinosaurs with the kiddos, and 🎬 scary movies keep me smiling outside the code! <br>
-🤝 Let's collaborate, break barriers, and build amazing things together!
+🤝 Let's collaborate and build amazing things together!
 Feel free to explore my repos and reach out—I'm always up for a chat!